-I love teaching math and science.
-I'm a giant science nerd with a the heart of a teacher.
-I graduated from Harvard in 2011 and now I'm about to start a Masters of Science in Chemistry.
-In between I worked as a community counselor and a researcher of mental health disparities.
+I love teaching students.
+I graduated from Harvard in 2011 and now I'm finishing a Masters of Science in Chemistry.
+In between I've worked as a community counselor, a chemistry teaching assistant, and a researcher of mental health disparities.
 It's been loads of fun.
 I'm hoping to continue teaching and get more involved in academic research after finishing my degree.

 I tutored my way all through high school and college as a way to earn extra money and because I just really like doing it.
-So after graduating I was offered a position as a Chemistry Teaching Assistant at the Harvard Extension School.
-Through all of this, I've learned to teach to each student’s strength.
-I'e learned that some students learn through problem solving practice, others through thorough understanding of the theory, and others learn when given the opportunity to think out-loud.
+After graduating, I was offered a position as a Chemistry Teaching Assistant at the Harvard Extension School.
+Through all of this, I've learned to teach to each student's strength.
+I've learned that some students learn by practicing problem solving, others by understanding the theory more thoroughly, and others by thinking and processing things out-loud.
 My job as a teacher or a tutor is to identifying how you learn and help build stepping stones through which you can learn better.

-Some of my teaching strategies include explaining the conceptual background along with a couple of simple analogies and identifying key problems to demonstrate the concepts.
+Some of my teaching strategies include explaining the conceptual background, using simple analogies to understand bigger concepts, identifying learning gaps, using key problems to demonstrate concepts, and setting practical learning plans.
 With students I see repeatedly, I like to assign some reading or practice problems students can work on in between sessions.

 I also work with students looking to improve performance onto to higher percentiles.
 I like to work by building upon the knowledge you already have, increasing complexity until you master a specific subject.
 Be aware that it can often take time to go from a good score to the highest score.
 So we will work out an efficient study plan that will get you there in time.